Why do we perform Annual Fire Inspections in our community?

 How can I view my inspection results?

 Your Inspection results will be emailed to you immediately after the inspection is completed.
-It is critical to have a valid email address and provide this information to the Fire Inspector during the inspection or contact Montebello Fire Department, Community Risk Reduction Division (323) 887-4507.
+It is critical to have a valid email address and provide this information to the Inspector or CRRD.
+Please contact Montebello Fire Department, Community Risk Reduction Division at (323) 887-4507 for further information.

 Do I Need a Temporary Use Permit?
 (TUP)